-After a candidate has been approved for the award of the degree of Doctor of Philosophy, he or she shall deliver to the University Library Collection an electronic version (as a pdf file) of the final version of the thesis, to be uploaded to the library website.
-A candidate may also deposit a hard-bound copy of their thesis if they so wish.
+After a candidate has been approved for the award of the degree of Doctor of Philosophy, he or she shall deliver to the University Library Collections an electronic copy (as a PDF file) of the final version of the thesis, to be uploaded to the Library website.
+A candidate may also deposit a hard-bound copy of their thesis if he or she so chooses.